AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-deliveries.md

 >[!NOTE]
 >
 >If you are using MRM, you can also manage a library of marketing resources that are available for several participants for collaborative work.
-See [Managing marketing resources](../../mrm/using/managing-marketing-resources.md).
+See [Manage marketing resources](../../mrm/using/managing-marketing-resources.md).

-### Adding documents {#adding-documents}
+### Add documents {#adding-documents}

 Documents can be associated at the campaign level (contextual documents) or the program level (general documents).